jeremypbeasley/canlis_j/studio.markdown

     url: "/uploads/whiskey2.jpg"
   is_collection:
   items:
-- title: Canlis Snow Globe
-  desc: Tiny Canlis in a snowstorm.
-Right after world peace hospitality for all, we
-    thought this is what the world needed more of.
-  year: 2018
-  type: Objects
-  price: 45
-  purchase_url:
-  is_soldout: true
-  partner:
-  is_featured: true
-  is_visible: true
-  is_slideshow: true
-  photo_duration: 2600
-  photos:
-  - title:
-    url: "/uploads/ab31fe87144256eb8dcb0b67d5608c4e9a7a77f7-1500x1500.jpg"
-  - title:
-    url: "/uploads/globe2.jpg"
-  is_collection:
-  items:
 - title: Midnight 50s Poster
   desc: Our first ever New Year's Eve dance party – a 1950's themed bash of big band
     sound and big expectations for the coming year.
 Poster design by Don Clark for